MicrosoftDocs/fabric-docs/docs/data-factory/slowly-changing-dimension-type-two.md

 >Comparing the source table against the dimension table will fundamentally gives you what new records need to be added to the dimension table.

 Select the **Source** query, go to the Home tab in the ribbon and select the option to *Merge queries as new* inside the Combine group.
 Rename this query to be Compare.
-Within the Merge dialog, make sure to pick the **AggregatedDimHash** in the "Right table for merge" dropdown and select the Hash columns from both tables while leaving the default Join kind of Left outer.
+Within the Merge dialog, make sure to pick the **AggregatedDimHash** in the "Right table for merge" dropdown and select the Hash columns from both tables while leaving the default *Join kind* of Left outer.

 ![Joining the dimension and source table using the hash columns from both](/fabric/data-factory/media/slowly-changing-dimension-type-two/merge-by-hash-column.png)

-Once the merge has completed, be sure to expand the newly created column by only selecting the Count column to be expanded.
+Once the merge completes, be sure to expand the newly created column by only selecting the Count column to be expanded.

 ![Only expanding the Count column after the merge operation](/fabric/data-factory/media/slowly-changing-dimension-type-two/expand-count-column-only.png)